-Learn how to identify and treat powdery mildew disease without using toxic chemicals!
+Learn how to identify and treat powdery mildew disease using time-tested, organic and natural techniques.

 Common on many plants and easily recognized, powdery mildew is a fungal disease found throughout the United States.
 It is caused by a variety of closely related fungal species, each with a limited host range.
 (The fungi attacking your roses are unlikely to spread to your lilacs).
 Low soil moisture combined with high humidity levels at the plant surface favors this disease.

 Symptoms usually appear later in the growing season on outdoor plants.
 Powdery mildew starts on young leaves as raised blister-like areas that cause leaves to curl, exposing the lower leaf surface.
 Infected leaves become covered with a white to gray powdery growth, usually on the upper surface; unopened flower buds may be white with mildew and may never open.
 Leaves of severely infected plants turn brown and drop.
 The disease prefers young, succulent growth; mature leaves are usually not affected.

 Fungal spores overwinter inside leaf buds and other plant debris.
 Wind, water and insects transmit the spores to other nearby plants.
 Zucchini, beans, cucumbers, squash, pumpkins, tomatoes, roses and zinnia are especially susceptible.

 - Plant resistant cultivars in sunny locations whenever possible.

 - Prune or stake plants to improve air circulation.
 Make sure to disinfect your pruning tools (one part bleach to 4 parts water) after each cut.

 - Remove diseased foliage from the plant and clean up fallen debris on the ground.